Last updated on May 6th, 2022 at 06:31 am

 Is it alright to spend a lot of money on a bike helmet?

-Yes, it is alright to spend a lot of money on a helmet if you want to ensure utmost protection.
+Yes, it is alright to spend a lot of money on mountain bike helmets if you want to ensure utmost protection.

 Note that it’s your head that you are protecting.
 Your head contains your skull, which in turn, protects your brain.
 And note that your brain is the central controller of your body.
-It makes sense for you to invest money to protect this vital body part.
+It makes sense for you to invest money by getting the best mtb helmet to protect this vital body part.

 Are helmets overpriced?